aws-neuron/aws-neuron-sdk/neuron-guide/neuron-frameworks/mxnet-neuron/api-compilation-python-api.rst

    -  Advanced option to exclude node names:
       ``compile_args={'excl_node_names' : [<node names>]}`` where is a comma separated list of node name strings.
+   -  work_dir:  relative or absolute path for storing params and jsons generated during compilation when SUBGRAPH_INFO=1.
 Returns
 -------